-- · the drilling method,

-- · the length and level of the bonded part,

-- the manufacturing, installation and grouting techniques of the ground anchor.
+- the drilling method, - the level of the bonded part with a length adapted to the tests anchors (investigation or confomity tests) - the manufacturing, installation and grouting techniques of the ground anchor.

 Comment: two factors can greatly influence bond resistance:

 - the drilling method (in particular in cohesive soils): it is therefore essential to use a drilling method for test anchors identical to the one of the ground anchors equipping the structure; - the injection procedure (including the maximum pressure): the procedure applied during testing shall be as close as possible to the one used subsequently on the whole site.